k8-proxy/gp-sharepoint-plugins/Online/glasswall-hide-download-ext/README.md

 - Click [here](https://pnp.github.io/cli-microsoft365/user-guide/connecting-office-365/) for more information.

 ### Configure CI/CD Release Variables
-- Open the Release 'Glasswall-Office365-Hide-Download-CI-Release' on [DevOps](https://dev.azure.com/xamariners/Glasswall/_release?_a=releases&view=mine&definitionId=1)
+- Open the Release 'Glasswall-Office365-Hide-Download-CI-Release' on DevOps (tbd)
 - Click on Edit.
 - Click on Variables Tab.
 - Update the Variables as per your environment specs.